-In general, officers may use reasonable force to lawfully seize evidence and to prevent the destruction of evidence.
+In general, officers may use physical force reasonable under the totality of the circumstances to lawfully seize evidence and to prevent the destruction of evidence.
 However, officers are discouraged from using force solely to prevent a person from swallowing evidence or contraband.
 In the instance when force is used, officers should not intentionally use any technique that restricts blood flow to the head, restricts respiration or which creates a reasonable likelihood that blood flow to the head or respiration would be restricted.
-Officers are encouraged to use techniques and methods taught by the Cheney Police Department for this specific purpose.
+Officers are encouraged to use techniques and methods taught by the Snoqualmie Police Department for this specific purpose.